Click to jump to the relevant section.

 Section C. MEMBERS’ INSPECTION RIGHTS

-(4) Any inspection under the provisions of this article may be made in person or by agent or attorney and the right to inspection shall included the right to copy and make extracts.
+(4) Any inspection under the provisions of this article may be made in person or by an agent or attorney and the right to inspection shall include the right to copy and make extracts.

 Article XV - Construction and Terms